Thai Chicken Coconut Curry is one of the most delicious one-pot meals you could make! You’re going to be obsessed.

-You can use it to make sauces, soups, simmered stews, steamed veggies, pastries and desserts.
-We’ve used it here on WGC to make hummus AND banana bread – both total winners if I do say so myself.
-Today it’s all about Thai Chicken Coconut Curry because Thomas has been traveling for work and I’ve become obsessed with cooking something once or twice a week and then eating it for leftovers all week long.
-Cat lady single lady status is in full effect.
-And this Thai Chicken Coconut Curry is PERFECT for that.
+Today it’s all about Thai Chicken Coconut Curry because I’ve become obsessed with cooking something once or twice a week and then having access to it for leftovers all week long.
+This Thai Chicken Coconut Curry is PERFECT for that.

 - 4 cloves garlic, roughly chopped